samsquire/mazzle/docs/index.md

 # parallel build execution

-`devops-pipeline` knows what parts of your environment infrastructure can run together concurrently and in parallel due to the graphs defining data flow.
+`devops-pipeline` knows what parts of your environment infrastructure can run together concurrently and in parallel due to its configuration being a graph file.

 ![pipeline-running](parallel-components.png)

 ## features

  * **Simple GUI** You can use the GUI to trigger builds
- * **Change detection** - only run slow tools if they need to be ran
+ * **Fast builds** devops-pipeline only runs parts of your pipeline that need to run by detecting if they have been changed since the last run.
  * **Parallelisation of devops tools** devops-pipeline knows what part of your infrastructure can run simultaneously, in parallel.

 ## infrastructure as code and pipelines as code